-Business owners tend to be fighting so many battles that they don’t seem to have the bandwidth to figure out how their customers find them.
-Here is a simple way to visualize how your customers think, when they Google something related to your business:
+Business owners tend to be fighting so many battles that they don’t seem to have the resources to figure out how their customers find them on Google.
+This post helps you understand your customer’s journey.

-- They have a problem: The problem might be simple like looking for a lunch place at 11.30 am.
-If you are a restaurant and have a free Google my Business listing.
-They might find you.
-If you are running a Google AdWords campaign that is tightly scheduled – they will find you as well.
-It’s even better, if your ad is structured to appear on mobile.
+- Unsure of the problem: Metaphorically, the night is dark, and there is a sliver of the moon, as depicted in the new visual with this post.
+The problem might be simple, like you are hungry at 3 pm.
+Lunch is over at many restaurants If you are a restaurant and have a free Google my Business listing.
+They might find you if it says “open ” at 3 pm.
+If you are running a Google AdWords campaign scheduled to run at 3 pm – they will find you as well.
+It’s even better if your ad is structured to appear on mobile.
 You just got that lunch order!
-For more complex problems like how to install a window AC, the searcher heads to YouTube and your ad for HVAC services shows up as the person is watching the YouTube video.
-Remember, if you are the HVAC business you are just advertising on YouTube and not really creating the video that a helpful person put up.
+For more complex problems like how to install a window AC, the searcher heads to YouTube, and your ad for HVAC services shows up as the person is watching the YouTube video.
+Remember, if you are in the HVAC business, you are just advertising on YouTube and not creating the video that a helpful person put up.
 Incidentally, if your business is that helpful person- you can expect huge returns.
-There returns are by way of great SEO rankings, low cost of advertising are much higher credibility in your market.
+Their returns are by way of great SEO rankings, low cost of advertising is much higher credibility in your market.

-The point is, that no one really thinks of your business unless they have a need.
-And once someone really needs something they start with Internet searching around the problem your business solves, or a specific service that you offer.
+The point is that no one thinks of your business unless they have a need.
+And once someone really needs something, they start with Internet searching around the problem your business solves, or a specific service you offer.